 906 Sir Francis Drake Blvd, San Anselmo, 415.521.5500

 Chef Ron Siegel opened his first solo venture in a contemporary art-filled space with an urban edge.
-The vegetable-centric menu, available as a tasting menu or a la carte, incorporates seafood and local ingredients, fusing Californian ingredients and Japanese techniques in colorful dishes like trout with baby bok choi, purple daikon and dashi that are bold, balanced and bright.
+The vegetable-centric menu, available as a tasting menu or a la carte, incorporates seafood and Japanese techniques in colorful dishes like trout with baby bok choi, purple daikon and dashi that are bold, balanced and bright.
 The petite patio is as popular as the front room.

 198 Sir Francis Drake Blvd, San Anselmo, 415.453.9898

 This sister restaurant of Insalata’s continues to flourish as a bastion of creative Mexican and Central and South American cuisine.
-Not your typical south-of-the-border spot, Marinitas serves up top-notch margaritas and Latin lusciousness.
+Not your typical south-of-the-border spot, they serve up top-notch margaritas and Latin lusciousness.

 218 Sir Francis Drake Blvd, San Anselmo, 415.454.8900

 A one-stop shop for everything from coffee and pastries to artisan bread, with a seasonal brunch menu.
 High-quality ingredients and a comfortable atmosphere make MH worth checking out.
-A “front porch” patio awaits the return of onsite dining.
+A “front porch” patio bustles during the morning hours.

 101 San Anselmo Ave, San Anselmo, 415.755.4575